dda104/devops-obsidian/LLM - Install and Usage.md

 # ⏩ Continue plugin for IDE

-Install Continue plugin for vscode or
+Install Continue plugin for vscode or jetbrains

 ---